Healthy Eating

 #1 Avoid Eating Too Many Added Sugars

-When you’re craving something sweet, try turning to whole foods first like enjoying a pitted date or two with nut butter or a sliced apple with peanut butter.
-Honey also makes a great natural sweetener for your morning coffee or tea that also happens to be a rich source of antioxidants.
+However, you can still satisfy your sweet tooth without sacrificing your immune health.
+The simple solution?
+Opt for treats made from whole foods — think a pitted date or two with nut butter or a sliced apple with peanut butter.
+Honey also makes a great natural sweetener for your morning coffee or tea, that also happens to be a rich source of antioxidants.

 #2 Include Orange Juice In Your Diet